 Your cover letter is an opportunity to provide crucial context and address any potential employment gaps proactively.
 Frame these periods as times of growth, resilience, or strategic career redirection, clearly articulating what you were engaged in and explicitly stating your enthusiasm for re-entering the workforce now.

 Directly connect your previous experiences and acquired skills to your current career aspirations, demonstrating a clear understanding of the target role and articulating how you can contribute meaningfully from the outset.
-Utilize resources such as Careerflow’s AI Cover Letter Generator as a powerful starting point to craft these personalized narratives.
+Utilize resources like the Careerflow AI Cover Letter Generator as a powerful starting point to craft these personalized narratives.